Requirements for Membership

 Lawyer members are entitled to certain rights and privileges and are subject to the obligations of membership, which are:

-(i) The right to receive notice and to attend all meetings of the Association;
+(i) The right to receive notice and to attend all events of the Association;

 (ii) The obligation to pay, when due, the membership dues set by the Board which are the same as a Full Member; and